StatMixedML/XGBoostLSS/README.md

 ![Optional Text](../master/plots/munich_rent_pred_boxplot.png)

-Also, we can illustrate a subset of the probabilistic forecasted densities and cumulative distributions.
+Also, we can illustrate a subset of the forecasted densities and cumulative distributions.

 ![Optional Text](../master/plots/munich_rent_density.png)